centre-for-humanities-computing/DaCy/docs/index.rst

     - Including a series of augmenters with a few specifically designed for Danish
     - Code for behavioural tests of NLP pipelines
     - A new tutorial for both 📖
-  - The first paper on DaCy check it out as a preprint [here](missing) and [code](papers/DaCy-A-Unified-Framework-for-Danish-NLP/readme.md) for reproducing it! 🌟
     - A new beautiful hand-drawn logo 🤩
     - A behavioural test for biases and robustness in Danish NLP pipelines 🧐
+    - DaCy is now officially supported by the `Centre for Humanities Computing <https://chcaa.io/#/>`__ at Aarhus University
+.. - The first paper on DaCy check it out as a preprint [here](missing) and [code](papers/DaCy-A-Unified-Framework-for-Danish-NLP/readme.md) for reproducing it! 🌟

 * 0.4.1 (03/06/21)

   - DaCy now have a stunningly looking documentation site 🌟